Creative Industries North Macedonia: A Fusion of Heritage and Innovation

 > culturalpolicies.net/covid-19-interview-2-zlatko-teodosievski/

-Creative Industries Mapping: Macedonia
+Mapping of Creative Industries Macedonia

 In January 2013 the British Council together with Lia Ghilardi conducted a scoping visit to the Macedonian capital of Skopje as part of a mentoring initiative aimed at assisting the country’s Ministry of Culture to develop a policy and framework for mapping and raising awareness of the potential of the creative economy in Macedonia.
 In the first instance, mentoring focused on helping the government to implement a Creative and Cultural Industries Taskforce.
 Later on, advice was given on methods for improving the entrepreneurial capacity of local cultural and creative enterprises, and on how to embed creativity in the local education and learning system.